 8. No person shall deface any tree trunks.
 District personnel will, if deemed necessary, remove or trim trees, shrubs, plants, or vines that may be an obstruction or detrimental to any site on cemetery grounds.

-10. Trash must be placed in trash cans.
+11. Trash must be placed in trash cans.

-11. All combustible materials are not permitted on cemetery grounds.
+12. Combustible materials are not permitted on cemetery grounds.

-FLOWERS AND ORNAMENTS
+FLOWERS AND DECORATIONS

 2. Glass vases or containers are prohibited.
 Unauthorized containers or items will be removed and discarded by District personnel.